Dr. Carlson’s work at CLU has two primary areas of concentration, which often intertwine: religious history; and gender

 His research in religious history focuses on the late medieval and early modern eras.
 He is particularly interested in how various kinds of texts (literary, theological, and academic) influence religious thought and practice.
 He is currently studying the library of a late-medieval monastic college in Ashridge, England, attempting to identify its relationship to diocesan structures, the medieval universities, and English royalty during its 250 year history.
 His work studying an all-male, medieval, intellectual enclave relates to his second area of study.

-Carlson’s work on gender began with his interest in the constructions of masculinity and femininity in the late medieval and early modern periods, but has expanded to include theologies of sexuality and gender construction within religious traditions in the present day.
+Carlson’s work on gender began with his interest in the constructions of masculinity and femininity in the late medieval and early modern periods, but has expanded to include theologies of sexuality and gender construction across religious traditions in the present day.
 He is particularly interested in incarnational theology -- what he calls in-bodied theology – and seeks to investigate the performative roles of gender in all of his classes.
 He has taught Gender and Religion and Queer Theology here on campus, and is Director of the Gender and Women’s Studies minor, working closely with a broad range of academic disciplines to expand the course offerings for the program.
-As a part of his interest in gender, he is one of the faculty advisors for Feminism Is..., and is also organizing a conference on sexuality and spirituality to take place in 2014-2015 on campus.
+As a part of his interest in gender, he is one of the faculty advisors for Feminism Is...

 He is an Episcopalian, a member of the Church of the Epiphany in Oak Park, where he facilitates the Theology on Tap group, which meets to imbibe in both beverages and complex discussions about God.
-He has taught adult education sessions at a number of local churches on the history of the Christian church.
-As a testament to his commitment to interreligious dialogue, he is the faculty advisor for the Hillel Club on campus.
+He has taught adult education sessions at a number of Southern California churches of various denominations on the history of the Christian church.
+As a testament to his commitment to interreligious practice, he is also the faculty advisor for the Hillel Club on campus.
 His Jewish husband and mother-in-law are thrilled.

 He also loves watching rugby, but does not play, because he's donated enough blood already.
 Go Cal Lutheran Knights Rugby Club!